The Auto Accident Glove Compartment Checklist

 The roadways can be especially hazardous in the moments right after a traffic accident.
 While your car and others involved in the collision are at a standstill, other cars continue to pass by at a high rate of speed.
 The potential for additional devastation is very real.

 - Remain in your vehicle if there is a potential risk.
 Your immediate safety is a priority.

 - Move to a safe location if your vehicle has created a safety hazard or is obstructing traffic.

 - Don’t leave the scene of the accident.

 - Assess your injuries and check on the well-being of others who are involved.

 - Follow any instructions that police officers give you.

 - Tell them the facts only; not opinions or extraneous information.

-- Be courteous and polite, but do not admit fault.
+- Be courteous, but do not admit fault.